marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

   for numeric attributes, as ``eq_attr`` and ``attr_flag`` produce more efficient code for non-numeric attributes.

+.. index:: tagging insns, assigning attribute values to insns

 .. _tagging-insns:

-.. index:: tagging insns

-.. index:: assigning attribute values to insns

 Assigning Attribute Values to Insns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^